Access

 A central commitment of any institution participating in the PRME initiative is to regularly share information with its stakeholders on the progress made in implementing the Seven Principles through a Sharing Information on Progress (SIP) report.
 As a key integrity measure, the SIP's main objective is to serve as a public vehicle for information on responsible management education.
-In addition, the SIP can be an effective tool for facilitating stakeholder dialogue and a learning community among signatories.
+In addition, the SIP can be an effective tool for facilitating stakeholder dialogue and a learning community among Signatories.

 In order to maintain a "communicating" status within the PRME community, a Signatory must fulfill the following requirements.

-The 2024 SIP reporting period is 28 March at 8 AM (EDT) to 31 August 2024 at 11:59 PM (EDT).
+The SIP reporting period is 1 March at 8 AM (ET) to 30 June at 11:59 PM (EDT).

-Signatories, excluding new joiners, who fail to submit a 2024 SIP within the submission period will be listed as ‘Non-communicating’ on their Signatory profile.
+Signatories, excluding new joiners, who fail to submit a SIP within the submission period will be listed as ‘Non-communicating’ on their Signatory profile.

 ‘Non-communicating’ Signatories who do not submit a late SIP by 31 December 2024 will be ‘Delisted’ from PRME in 2025.